CasperLabs/stests/docs/commands.md

 	- If a generator is launched in sequential mode AND is instructed to loop N times, then run N+1 will only be launched if run N successfully completed.
 	- If a generator is launched in periodical mode AND is instructed to loop N times, then run N+1 will be scheduled for launch when run N starts.
 Thus even if run N fails, run N+1 will be started.

-- `--node`
-	- Node index - must be between 1 and 999.
-If specified deploys are dispatched to this node only, otherwise deploys are dispatched to random nodes.

 - `--loop`
 	- Number of times to loop when running the generator multiple times.

 - `--loop-interval`
 	- Interval in seconds between loops.

+- `--node`
+	- Node index - must be between 1 and 999.
+If specified deploys are dispatched to this node only, otherwise deploys are dispatched to random nodes.

 - `--parallel`
-	- "Number of runs to launch in parallel.
+	- Number of runs to launch in parallel.

-#### `stests-wg-004`

-Disconnects or reconnects a node from/to a network.
-Does this by executing RunDeck API within underlying SRE infrastructure.

 #### `stests-wg-100`

 Launches a workload generator that will perform a sequence of on-chain balance transfers.
 For each transfer a WASM file will be dispatched to the network as part of the deploy.

-#### `stests-wg-110`

-Launches a workload generator that will perform a sequence of on-chain balance transfers.
-For each transfer an on-chain WASM contract is referenced via it's hash.

-## Viewing On-Chain Information

-On-chain information can be queried, the query result is formatted and is displayed in the user's terminal session.
-Binary information such as public keys, block hashes ...etc, are displayed in hexadecimal format.

-#### `stests-view-balance`

-Displays an account's on-chain balance or zero if the chain does not exist.

-#### `stests-view-block-info`

-Display information pertaining to a block.

-#### `stests-view-deploy-info`

-Display information pertaining to a deploy.

-##### `stests-view-faucet-balance`

-Displays a network's faucet account balance.
+- `--key-algorithm`
+	- Elliptic Curve Cryptography algorithm used when creating accounts.

+- `--transfers`
+	- Number of runs to launch in parallel.